Myers227/grocery-list-creator/README.md

-# grocery-list-creator
+# Overview
-Use a GUI to create Dishes and lists to make grocery shopping easier!
+This application was made to help budgeting and make grocery lists easier to make for myself.
+It uses JavaFX for the GUI

+##